AnnaFrances8/JOIN-Software-v1/README.md

 ## License 📄

 This project is under the License Creative Commons Attribution 4.0 International - see the file LICENSE for details.
-Permits almost any use subject to **providing credit** and license notice
+Permits almost any use subject to **providing credit** and license notice.

 ## Aknowledgements 🎁